 About & History

-Before the Knox Community Health Center became a federally qualified health center, it started as a free clinic with limited services providing medical and dental care.
-Recognizing the fact that Knox County needed expanded health care for the underserved population, the Knox County Health Department and the Board of Health began the process of securing federal funding in 2009.
+Before KCHC became federally funded, it started as a free clinic with limited services providing medical and dental care.
+Recognizing the fact that Knox County needed expanded health care for the underserved population, the Knox County Health Department (KCHD) and the Board of Health began the process of securing federal funding in 2009.

 In 2009, KCHD and it's Board of Directors applied for, and was awarded the Health Resources and Administration (HRSA) Planning Grant for Community Health Center Planning with Partners.
 This grant allowed KCHD to hire a consultant for the application process.
 KCHD also was awarded the Federal Small Healthcare Provider QI Grant which was used to make updates in what is currently the health center.

 In 2010, KCHD created its first Governance Board, a requirement for becoming a Community Health Center.
 Later that year, the 330 New Access Point application was submitted.

 The Governance Board completed the Non-Profit Governance Certificate Program in 2011.

 On June 12, 2012 the KCHD received word it had been awarded Section 330 Federally Qualified Health Center Funding.
 Dr. Tommy West was hired as KCHC's first Chief Medical Officer later that year.